4 Best Natural (& Effective!) Toilet Bowl Cleaners

 3. Baking Soda + White Vinegar To Clean And Remove Stains

-Combining these two in your toilet removes stains, germs, and odors in minutes with minimal effort and zero toxicity.
+Combining these two in your toilet removes stains, germs, and odors in minutes with minimal effort and zero synthetic chemicals.

-Here’s how to use baking soda and white vinegar as a natural substitute for toilet bowl cleaner.
+Here’s how we recommend using baking soda and white vinegar as a natural substitute for toilet bowl cleaner.

 Discover more ways to clean with baking soda and distilled white vinegar in:

-Although we prefer to remove germs vs. killing them, sometimes using a natural disinfectant is the right course of action ( if sickness is running through your home or you just can’t bear to clean a toilet without disinfecting).
+Although we generally prefer to remove germs vs. killing them, sometimes using a natural disinfectant is the right course of action (if sickness is running through your home or you just can’t bear to clean a toilet without disinfecting).

-When those times come, turn to this non-toxic method to disinfect toilets, cutting boards, door knobs, and other surfaces.
+When those times come, turn to this safer and more natural method to clean toilets, cutting boards, door knobs, and other surfaces.

 The key is to use them separately and store them in separate bottles.
-The reason is even though they are non-toxic, they can create harmful fumes if combined.
+The reason is even though they are natural products they can create harmful fumes if combined.

 Materials Needed:

-Clean the toilet using Branch Basics or another non-toxic surfactant based soap to remove germs and grime.
+- Clean the toilet using Branch Basics or another natural surfactant based soap to remove germs and grime.
 This is essential because any dirt or matter left behind can interfere with the sanitizing effects of the vinegar and peroxide.

-You can use this natural disinfecting/sanitizing method throughout your home as needed.
+You can also use this natural disinfecting method throughout your home as needed.

 Learn more in: Is Branch Basics A Sanitizer Or A Disinfectant?